Azimi2kht/network-lab-project/README.md

 # Computer Networking Lab Project

-In this project I configured a given topology
+In this project I configured a given topology in Packet Tracer  8.2.2

 The topology consists of several parts: